dfir-iris/iris-client/README.md

 It relies exclusively on the API, which means output of the methods are the same as specified in the API reference.

 ## Versions
 The Python client version follows the API versions (until the patch level).
 Meaning for API v1.0.1, one need to install `dfir_iris_client-1.0.1`.
+Please refer to the [documentation](https://dfir-iris.github.io/operations/api/#references) to check which version applies to your IRIS instance.

 ## Install
 IRIS Client is now part of PyPI.
 You can simply install it with :